The Ultimate Ingredient Checklist for “Ozempic Face” Skincare

 A note on AHAs and BHAs: gentle chemical exfoliants like glycolic acid (AHA) and salicylic acid (BHA) can help with surface texture and cell turnover, and they complement retinoids well — but not on the same night.
 When the skin’s waterproofing layer is fragile, over-exfoliation causes more problems than it solves.
 One or two nights a week of a low-concentration AHA or BHA, separate from your retinoid nights, is enough.

-Niacinamide and Vitamin C: Barrier Support and Collagen Cofactors
+Niacinamide and Vitamin C: Barrier and Cofactors

 Niacinamide (vitamin B3) is one of the most versatile and well-tolerated ingredients in skincare.
 It upregulates ceramide synthesis — the lipids that form the skin’s waterproofing layer — which directly strengthens skin resilience and reduces water loss.⁴ The same fragility discussed above in the retinoids section is more common than people realize after rapid weight loss, and it amplifies the dehydration problem: skin that can’t hold onto moisture will look and feel worse regardless of how many serums you apply on top.
 Niacinamide also has a well-documented effect on hyperpigmentation and mild inflammation, which is why it layers well with almost everything else on this list.